KeiferC/CyberFundamentals/00-fundamentals/00-intro.md

-# An Introduction to Cyber Security
+# An Introduction to Cybersecurity

 ### Contents
 [Basic Definitions](#definitions)